flarelint/flarelint.github.io/index.md

-FlareLint scans a [MadCap Flare](https://www.madcapsoftware.com/products/flare/) project for adherence to your style rules then display a report in your preferred web browser.
+FlareLint scans a [MadCap Flare](https://www.madcapsoftware.com/products/flare/) project for adherence to your style rules then displays a report in your preferred web browser.
 It's like picking the lint off your sweater, only more fun.
 Build projects faster and more consistently.